jeguzzi/robomaster_ros/_sources/robomaster_ros_modules/chassis.rst.txt

   When enabled, it force the published state estimation in :ros:pub:`odom` (and tf) to be horizontal.

+.. ros:parameter:: chassis.odom_twist_in_odom bool
+  :default: false
+  :dynamic:

+  When enabled, it switches the twist component of the published state estimation in :ros:pub:`odom` to the robot's ``odom`` frame.
+The default is instead to use ``base_link``, i.e., to publish a twist relative to the robot.

 .. ros:parameter:: chassis.rate int
   :default: 10
   :dynamic: